“If at first you don’t succeed, Try, try, try again.” – Thomas H. Palmer

 Why doesn’t average data just work if experts are saying it?
 Here’s a common averages story that explains why.

 A man drowned crossing a river that was said to be on average 3 feet deep.

 More specifically the river was 6 inches deep near the outside and 8 feet deep at the middle.
 Which meant that an average of 3 ft, which would be easy to cross through safely, meant nothing because those 8 feet still existed.

 8 feet is still 8 feet, so even though the average depth between 6 inches and 8 feet was a walkable 3 feet, it wasn’t enough data to rely on to be successful.

 What do you think?
 Does that look like 3 feet to you?

 It isn’t that those 14 studies don’t reach the same conclusions.
 It’s that the data which came from all of them is based on average best send times, and there are a lot of problems with using average numbers to make decisions.

 I mean, clearly.
-That man in the story drowned.
+The man in that story drowned.